RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 The AMD HSA Runtime implementation uses the AMD Queue object (amd_queue_t) to implement AQL queues.
 It begins with the HSA Queue object, and then has additional information contiguously afterwards that is AMD device specific.
 The AMD device specific information is accessible by the AMD HSA Runtime, CP and kernel machine code.

 The AMD Queue object must be allocated on 64 byte alignment.
-Allows CP microcode to fetch fields using cache line addresses.
+This allows CP microcode to fetch fields using cache line addresses.
 The entire AMD Queue object must not span a 4GiB boundary.
 This allows CP to save a few instructions when calculating the base address of amd_queue_t from &(amd_queue_t.read_dispatch_id) and amd_queue_t.read_dispatch_id_field_base_offset.

 For GFX8 and earlier systems, only HSA Queue type SINGLE is supported.